TobikoData/sqlmesh/docs/quick_start.md

 SQLMesh's key actions are creating and applying *plans* to *environments*.
 At this point, the only environment is the empty `prod` environment.

-The first SQLMesh plan must execute the entire pipeline to populate the production environment.
+The first SQLMesh plan must execute the entire DAG to populate the production environment.
 Running `sqlmesh plan` will generate the plan and the following output:

 ```bash linenums="1"
 $ sqlmesh plan